 a) Dental Elevators

-In some cases, the elevator may be able to shove the tooth on out.
-If not, the dentist will switch to the use of extraction forceps and remove the tooth with them.
+In some cases, the dentist may be able to completely remove the tooth with just this tool.
+If not, the dentist will switch to the use of extraction forceps to complete the job.

 b) Extraction Forceps